Proximal ADMM for Nonconvex and Nonsmooth Optimization: Proximal ADMM

 {

-} This differs from the classic AL methods where the dual variables are the running sum of the residual, i.e., { } From this perspective, the classic ADMM can be viewed as a special case of the proximal ADMM with $\tau = 0$.
-The \texttt{Primal update} and \texttt{Dual update} are alternated until the stopping criterion { } is reached, where $T_c^k$ is a Lynapunov function that can indicate the progress of distributed optimization, which will be discussed in details later.
+} This differs from classic ADMM where the dual variables are the running sum of the constraints residual, i.e., { } From this perspective, classic ADMM can be viewed as a special case of the proximal ADMM with $\tau = 0$.
+In the proximal ADMM, the \texttt{Primal update} and \texttt{Dual update} are alternated until the stopping criterion { } is reached, where $T_c^k$ is the Lyapunov function to be discussed later.
 The parameter $\epsilon$ is a user-defined positive threshold.